NetCoreTemplates/react-spa/MyApp.Client/src/_posts/2024-02-09_system-text-json-apis.md

 - Supports `[DataContract]` annotations
 - Supports Custom Enum Serialization

+### Benefits all Add ServiceStack Reference Languages

+This compatibility immediately benefits all of ServiceStack's [Add ServiceStack Reference](https://docs.servicestack.net/add-servicestack-reference) native typed integrations for **11 programming languages** which all utilize ServiceStack's JSON API endpoints - now serialized with System.Text.Json

 ### Support for DataContract Annotations

 Support for .NET's `DataContract` serialization attributes was added using a custom `TypeInfoResolver`, specifically it supports: